dkublik/jekyll-now/_posts/2016-11-20-persisting natural key entities with spring data jpa.md

 1. Existing worker is created (e.g. by data taken from obtained dto)
 2. got his name changed
-3. and merged again to the database.
+3. and merged to the database.

 It works fine except this is a scenario I never face.